catsdgs/artceil/README.md

 # artceil
-This is the code for artciel.
+This is the code for artciel.com.
 Really nothing to see here.
 You should leave.